 Q. How do I own a house?

 Ans.
-You can own house by purchasing from a private person, private builder, by allotment or purchase from public authority i.e. any development authority (LDA, CDA, FDA, MDA, etc.) and by becoming a member of any co-operative housing society.
+You can own a house by purchasing from a private person, private builder, by allotment or purchase from public authority i.e. any development authority (LDA, CDA, FDA, MDA, etc.) and by becoming a member of any co-operative housing society.

 Q. What is the Power of Attorney?